crosleythomas/blog/posts/tf_start_to_finish/model.md

 Now for the part you've all been waiting for - defining a model.

+Note that this is a very baseline model working with an extremely limited amount of training data so don't expect to see state of the art results.

 To build the model we are going to use one of TensorFlow's new (as of version 1.1) <a href="https://www.tensorflow.org/api_docs/python/tf/estimator/Estimator" target="_blank">Estimator API</a>.
 Estimators accept as arguments the things we do want to handle ourselves:
 * a ```model_fn``` that defines the model's logic
 * a dictionary of hyperparameters that define things like the learning rate, dropout rate, etc.)